 The Lakers star has well-paid endorsement deals with many brands.
-According to Forbes, James’ endorsement deals netted him an additional US$60 million on top of his salary as an NBA player in 2020.
-Some of his brand endorsements include 2K Sports, AT&T, Beats Electronics, Coca-Cola, GMC, KIA Motors, Nike, RIMOWA, Walmart, Ruffles, Tonal, Mountain Dew and Wheaties.
+According to Forbes, James’ endorsement deals netted him an additional US$75 million on top of his salary as an NBA player in 2023.
+Some of his brand endorsements include AT&T, Beats Electronics, GMC, KIA Motors, Nike, RIMOWA, Walmart, Ruffles, Tonal and Mountain Dew amongst others.
 Below are details of a few of his endorsements.

 LeBron signed a multi-year partnership with the official NBA chips brand Ruffles to introduce the fans to new ridges campaigns.
 The aim of these campaigns is to inspire Americans to embrace life’s obstacles and achieve their goals.
 James became the face of this campaign, which initially started in December 2020 and includes multiple campaigns across retail, social media, and more.

 In 2019, Lebron James became an investor in Tonal, a “smart” home gym.
 LBJ has the brand’s equipment in his own gym and via co-branded campaigns shows the importance of health and fitness as he maintains his place as one of the all-time greatest athletes.

 Tonal helps athletes in improving their strength conditioning, and Lebron is just one of 30+ brand investors which include the likes of Serena Williams, Steph Curry, and many more top athletes.
 Tonal also has 90% of the market share in the strength conditioning industry, showing what a great investment it has been for the Lakers player.